BLOG

 Can I leverage Bitcoin’s unique tax-loss harvesting advantages?

-If you’re currently thinking about selling your tokens, you should keep in mind that Bitcoin and other cryptocurrencies have a unique characteristic that make them a better candidate for tax-loss harvesting than traditional equities.
+If you’re thinking about selling your BTC at a loss, you should keep in mind that Bitcoin and other cryptocurrencies have a unique characteristic that make them a better candidate for tax-loss harvesting than traditional equities.

 At this time, the IRS has a wash sale rule in place that says that a capital loss cannot be claimed on securities if they are bought 30 days before or after a sale.
 However, IRS guidance has labeled cryptocurrencies like Bitcoin as property, not securities.

-Based on current IRS guidance, it’s reasonable to assume that the wash sale rule does not apply to cryptocurrency at this time (however, the IRS will soon be changing the wash sale rule for crypto).
-Many investors choose to sell their crypto, claim a capital loss, and buy back their tokens shortly after.
+Based on current IRS guidance, it’s reasonable to assume that the wash sale rule does not apply to Bitcoin at this time.
+Many investors choose to sell their BTC, claim a capital loss, and buy back their coins shortly afterwards.

 For more information, check out our complete guide to tax-loss harvesting.

-Three action items to take once you’ve decided to sell/hold your Bitcoin
+What to do when you’ve decided to sell/hold your Bitcoin

 What should I do if I don’t want to sell my Bitcoin?